Endometrial endometrioid carcinoma

 Margins

-A margin refers to the edge of the tissue that is removed during surgery, such as a hysterectomy.
+A margin refers to the edge of the tissue removed during surgery, such as a hysterectomy.
 After the surgery, pathologists examine the margins of the tissue under a microscope to check for any remaining cancer cells.
 In the case of endometrial endometrioid carcinoma, several specific margins are carefully evaluated:

 1. Cervical margin: This is the edge where the uterus meets the cervix.
 Pathologists examine this margin to see if the cancer has spread into or beyond the cervix.